mjdroz/IS601-TeamProject1/status.md

     * The command "git status" is used to keep track of changes to files that you recently made since the last commit.
     * Its formal definition is that it is used to let Git know the status of the working tree.
+    * The command does have some options that you can use.
+Here are some popular ones:
+        * "-s" - Give the output in short format
+        * "-b" - Show the branch and tracking information in short format
+        * "-v" - Shows the files changed as well as the text that was changed
+        * "-u" - Shows the untracked files

 * **Examples and Uses**